What should I consider when upgrading my computer CPU?

 Why do I not notice a difference in speed when upgrading my CPU?

-Depending on what CPU chip you have installed in the computer determines how much speed the computer will increase.
-For example, if you upgrade a 486DX to a 486DX2, you will not notice much speed increase.
-Even in a 486DX4, you will not notice much more of a change in speed.
+The CPU chip you have installed in the computer determines the speed increase of the computer.
+For example, if you upgrade from a Core i3 CPU to a Core i5 CPU, you will not notice much speed increase.
+Even with a Core i7, you will not notice a major change in speed.

-When upgrading the CPU, there will not be a dramatic speed increase in all programs.
+When upgrading the CPU, there is not a dramatic speed increase in all programs.
 However, you should notice a small increase in program load time and performance of a program.

 Can I use a Slot A in a Slot 1 or a Slot 1 in a Slot A?